UCL/stokes-nc-ill-posed/README.md

 ### Fig.5
 The `python` script to reproduce the results is `Stokes-non-conforming-large-gradients.py`.
 There is a flag `new_scheme` on ll.24 of the script.
-If this flag is set to `true` the Tikhov-regularized scheme is used (corresponds to the magenta crosses in the plot).
+If this flag is set to `True` the Tikhov-regularized scheme is used (corresponds to the magenta crosses in the plot).
-If this flag is `false` our scheme proposed in the paper is used (blue circles).
+If this flag is `False` our scheme proposed in the paper is used (blue circles).
 To reproduce the results from the paper the script should be run consecutively with the parameters